alexissa32/Affamato/scraping/README.txt

 For Ingredient requests:
-	make sure option is set to "food/ingredients" ingredientID is the spoonacular ID for the ingredient you are looking up amount is the amount
+	make sure option is set to "food/ingredients" ingredientID is the spoonacular ID for the ingredient you are looking up IF you aren't reading from file amount is the amount (default 10)
-	unit is the unit of the amount
+	unit is the unit of the amount (default ounce) (amount and unit are required)
-	(amount and unit are required)
+	maxRequests is the maximum number of ingredient requests the script will run ingredientFromFile is True if you are reading ingredient ID's from files, false if you are setting ingredientID yourself readSpecificFile is false if you want to iterate through the directory specificFilePath is the FULL path if you want to read a specific file useDefaultDir is if you want to use the current directory as your path if not, set dirToUseGen

 Usage:
 Each api key gets a MAX of 50 requests and 500 results